snyk/driftctl/docs/new-remote-provider.md

 And add a call to it in the `remote/<provider>/init.go` you created at first step.

-Last step will add to create test for the new resource you will implement.
+You also need to create a test schema for upcoming test.
-Please use TestCreateNewSchema located in `test/schemas/schemas_test.go` to generate a schema file that will be used for the mocked provider.
+Please use `TestCreateNewSchema` located in `test/schemas/schemas_test.go` to generate a schema file that will be used for the mocked provider.

-Everything is not ready, you should [start adding new resources](new-resource.md) !
+Everything is now ready, you should [start adding new resources](new-resource.md) !